snap-stanford/conformalized-gnn/README.md

 ### Key Arguments

-`--model`: base GNN model, select from 'GAT', 'GCN', 'GraphSAGE', 'SGC' `--dataset`: dataset name, select from 'Cora_ML_CF', 'CiteSeer_CF', 'DBLP_CF', 'PubMed_CF', 'Amazon-Computers', 'Amazon-Photo', 'Coauthor-CS', 'Coauthor-Physics', 'Anaheim', 'ChicagoSketch', 'county_education_2012', 'county_election_2016', 'county_income_2012', 'county_unemployment_2012', 'twitch_PTBR'
+-`--model`: base GNN model, select from 'GAT', 'GCN', 'GraphSAGE', 'SGC' -`--dataset`: dataset name, select from 'Cora_ML_CF', 'CiteSeer_CF', 'DBLP_CF', 'PubMed_CF', 'Amazon-Computers', 'Amazon-Photo', 'Coauthor-CS', 'Coauthor-Physics', 'Anaheim', 'ChicagoSketch', 'county_education_2012', 'county_election_2016', 'county_income_2012', 'county_unemployment_2012', 'twitch_PTBR'
-`--device`: cuda device
+-`--device`: cuda device
-`--alpha`: pre-specified miscoverage rate, default is 0.1 `--optimal`: use optimal hyperparameter set `--hyperopt`: conduct a sweep of hyperparameter optimization `--num_runs`: number of runs, default is 10
-`--wandb`: turn on weight and bias tracking `--verbose`: verbose mode, print out log (incl. training loss) `--optimize_conformal_score`: for classification only, options: aps and raps `--not_save_res`: default is saving the result to the pred folder, by adding this flag, you choose to NOT save the result `--epochs`: number of epochs for conformal correction
+-`--alpha`: pre-specified miscoverage rate, default is 0.1 -`--optimal`: use optimal hyperparameter set -`--hyperopt`: conduct a sweep of hyperparameter optimization -`--num_runs`: number of runs, default is 10 -`--wandb`: turn on weight and bias tracking -`--verbose`: verbose mode, print out log (incl. training loss) -`--optimize_conformal_score`: for classification only, options: aps and raps -`--not_save_res`: default is saving the result to the pred folder, by adding this flag, you choose to NOT save the result -`--epochs`: number of epochs for conformal correction

 ### Training CF-GNN